bbauska/meta-react-basics/README.md

 <p>To demonstrate how this works, let's use the <b>Heading</b> component from
 the previous lesson.</p>

-Add the JSX code into <a href="https://babeljs.io/repl#?browsers=defaults%2C%20not%20ie%2011%2C%20not%20ie_mob%2011&build=&builtIns=false&corejs=3.21&spec=false&loose=false&code_lz=GYVwdgxgLglg9mABACQKYEMAmMwHMAUADgE5yEDOAlIgN4BQijixqUIxSAPABYCMAfDRJlyAOlhQANqgC-nAPR9-dGUA&debug=false&forceAllTransforms=false)" target="_blank" rel="noopener noreferrer">the online Babel repl</a>.
+<p>Add the JSX code into <a href="https://babeljs.io/repl#?browsers=defaults%2C%20not%20ie%2011%2C%20not%20ie_mob%2011&build=&builtIns=false&corejs=3.21&spec=false&loose=false&code_lz=GYVwdgxgLglg9mABACQKYEMAmMwHMAUADgE5yEDOAlIgN4BQijixqUIxSAPABYCMAfDRJlyAOlhQANqgC-nAPR9-dGUA&debug=false&forceAllTransforms=false)" target="_blank" rel="noopener noreferrer">the online Babel repl</a>.
 Repl stands for "read-eval-print loop" and it accepts code you write, evaluates it, and produces some result.
 In the specific case of <a href="https://babeljs.io/repl#?browsers=defaults%2C%20not%20ie%2011%2C%20not%20ie_mob%2011&build=&builtIns=false&corejs=3.21&spec=false&loose=false&code_lz=GYVwdgxgLglg9mABACQKYEMAmMwHMAUADgE5yEDOAlIgN4BQijixqUIxSAPABYCMAfDRJlyAOlhQANqgC-nAPR9-dGUA&debug=false&forceAllTransforms=false" target="_blank" rel="noopener noreferrer">the online Babel repl</a>, that result is some transpiled code.
-Here's a more detailed explanation.
+Here's a more detailed explanation.</p>

 <p>If you've visited the above-linked URL, you'll find a web page that
 has two panels.
 On the left, there's source JSX code:</p>